Hamad Al-Azani: Back to Oman national team

-On 28 February 2007, the Oman Association Football sacked the Czech football manager Milan Máčala as he failed to win the nation its first ever Gulf Cup of Nations in Abu Dhabi after losing 1-0 in the finals against the hosts United Arab Emirates.
+On 28 February 2007, the Oman Association Football sacked the Czech football manager Milan Máčala as he failed to win the nation its first ever Arabian Gulf Cup in Abu Dhabi after losing 1-0 in the finals against the hosts United Arab Emirates.
 Hamad was once again appointed as the interim manager of the national team.

 Back to Oman Olympic team

 On 25 May 2014, he signed a two-years contract with the Oman Football Association to manage the Oman national under-23 football team once again after a two year hiatus.
-His immediate task was to prepare the team for the 2014 Under 23 Gulf Cup of Nations to be hosted from August 30 – September 9 in Doha, Qatar.
+His immediate task was to prepare the team for the 2014 GCC U-23 Championship to be hosted from August 30 – September 9 in Doha, Qatar.